V. C. Samuel: Dialogue between Eastern and Oriental Orthodox theologians

-The period of Samuel's association with the Faith and Order Commission of World Council of Churches coincided with two progresses where he made a valuable and lasting contribution.
-Those were "Unofficial Consultation of Theologians of the Eastern and Oriental Orthodox Churches" held in Arhus-1964, Bristol-1967, Geneva-1970 and Addis Ababa-1971.
-Samuel presented papers at all of them and helped the participants in arriving at the conclusion that the difference in Christological Doctrine between the two families of Churches was only verbal and not substantial.
+Samuel attended the "Unofficial Consultation of Theologians of the Eastern and Oriental Orthodox Churches" held in Arhus-1964, Bristol-1967, Geneva-1970 and Addis Ababa-1971 and presented papers at all of them.
+He was involved in the participants' arriving at the conclusion that the difference in Christological Doctrine between the two families of Churches was only verbal and not substantial.
 These papers and joint agreed statements have been published in different journals.

 Dialogue between Catholic and Oriental Orthodox theologians

-The second was a series of four consultations organised by the Pro Oriente Foundation of Vienna, Austria in 1972.
+Samuel was involved in four consultations organised by the Pro Oriente Foundation of Vienna, Austria in 1972.
 These were called "Unofficial Consultations of Theologians of the Catholic and Oriental Orthodox Churches".
-Samuel participated in them as an Orthodox theologian, presenting papers that were published under the auspices of the Pro Oriente Foundation.
+He participated in them as an Orthodox theologian, presenting papers that were published under the auspices of the Pro Oriente Foundation.
 The first three of the consultations discussed the doctrine of the Person of Jesus Christ, on which there was agreement among participants that the difference between two Church traditions was not substantial.

-Starting in 1964, Samuel took part in almost all the various meetings of the Unofficial Consultation of Theologians of Oriental Orthodox, Eastern Orthodox and Roman Catholic Churches presenting papers, participated in the discussions, and drafting out for the agreed statements.
-He has served as a member of a group called together by the Faith and Order Commission of the World Council of Churches for a study, first of the Councils of early Church, and later of the Council of Chalcedon.
+Starting in 1964, Samuel took part in almost all the various meetings of the Unofficial Consultation of Theologians of Oriental Orthodox, Eastern Orthodox and Roman Catholic Churches presenting papers, participating in discussions, and drafting out the agreed statements.
+He served as a member of a group called together by the Faith and Order Commission of the World Council of Churches for a study, first of the Councils of early Church, and later of the Council of Chalcedon.
 The papers presented were published in the Greek Orthodox Theological Review, Brookline, Massachusetts, United States, Wort und Worhiet, Pro Oriente, Vienna, Ecumenical Review, World Council of Churches, Geneva and Abba Salama, Addis Ababa.
-Thus, Samuel's lifelong search for truth and the meticulous outcome helped to pave the way for a closer understanding, better relationship between the Chalcedonian and Non Chalcedonian Christendom, after a period of fifteen centuries of split and schism.
+Samuel's research helped to pave the way for a closer understanding and better relationship between the Chalcedonian and Non Chalcedonian Christendom, after a period of fifteen centuries of split and schism.

 Ethiopian life

-The Church of Ethiopia and Haile Selassie I University (since renamed Addis Ababa University) persuaded Samuel to return to Ethiopia.
+The Church of Ethiopia and Haile Selassie I University (since renamed Addis Ababa University) persuaded Samuel to travel to Ethiopia.
 The college appointed him Dean of the Theological College of the Holy Trinity in 1969, a position that he held until he left Ethiopia in July 1976.
 He also served as the Secretary of the Faculty Council of the university.